mahrz24/xxp/README.markdown

 /experiment_root     # The root directory
-  /src               # The sources for the binaries /run               # Runtime directory for the simulations /log               # Logs of simulation runs
+  /src               # The sources for the binaries /run               # Runtime directory for the simulations /build	     # Build directory for the experiment description as well as the run /log               # Logs of simulation runs
   /db                # Optional (needed in case a db like sqlite is used) /config            # Optional (if different parameter sets are needed)